mathworks-ref-arch/matlab-on-aws-win/releases/R2023a/README.md

 ## Step 3.
 Connect to the Virtual Machine in the Cloud

+To connect to the Virtual Machine (VM) using Remote Desktop Client, follow these steps:
 1. Expand the **Outputs** section in the *Stack Detail* page.
 1. Look for the key named `RDPSSHConnection` and copy the corresponding public DNS name listed under value. *For example*: ec2-11-222-33-44.compute-1.amazonaws.com
 1. Launch any remote desktop client, paste the public DNS name in the appropriate field, and connect.
 On the Windows Remote Desktop Client you need to paste the public DNS name in the **Computer** field and click **Connect**.
 1. In the login screen that's displayed, use the username `Administrator` and the password you specified while setting up the stack in [Step 2](#step-2-configure-the-stack).
 1. You can also connect using SSH from the terminal using the format: `ssh Administrator@<DNS name>`. *For example*: ssh Administrator@ec2-11-222-33-44.compute-1.amazonaws.com

+If you choose to enable browser access for MATLAB, then:
+1. Expand the **Outputs** section in the *Stack Details* page.
+1. Look for the key named `BrowserConnection` and click on it
+1. On the login screen, use the password you specified while deploying the stack in [Step 2](#step-2-configure-the-stack) as the 'auth token' to authenticate.
+1. Browser access for MATLAB is enabled using `matlab-proxy`, a MathWorks&reg; developed Python&reg; package.
+For more information on `matlab-proxy`, refer to [matlab-proxy GitHub repository](https://github.com/mathworks/matlab-proxy).

 ## Step 4.
 Start MATLAB
 Double-click the MATLAB icon on the virtual machine desktop to start MATLAB.
-The first time you start MATLAB, you need to enter your MathWorks&reg; Account credentials to license MATLAB.
+The first time you start MATLAB, you need to enter your MathWorks Account credentials to license MATLAB.
 For other ways to license MATLAB, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).

 >**Note**: It may take up to a minute for MATLAB to start the first time.